AboaTurku/aboaturku/src/pages/projects/index.md

 <h2>Inspiration behind the idea</h2>

 <p>The inspiration to our work came from reading about the latest advances in genetic code expansion.
-The Department of Biotechnology in Turku is heavily concentrated towards diagnostic development and therefore when our students were reading about expanded genetic code and the possibilities it provides in the field of site specific conjugations, it really did not take too long to come up with a simple and minimalistic, yet powerful idea of site-specific conjugation of antibodies for the use of immunoassays: This technology have already been used for immobilization of proteins <a href=https://pdfs.semanticscholar.org/a414/d2e600924dc685c3acdb7ab91e2bfa06fb31.pdf"> 5 </a> and modifying of therapeutic  antibodies <a href="https://www.ncbi.nlm.nih.gov/pmc/articles/PMC6190509/"> 6 </a>.
+The Department of Biotechnology in Turku is heavily concentrated on diagnostic development and therefore when our students were reading about expanded genetic code and the possibilities it provides in the field of site specific conjugations, it really did not take too long to come up with a simple and minimalistic, yet powerful idea of site-specific conjugation of antibodies for the use of immunoassays.
+This technology has already been used for immobilization of proteins <a href=https://pdfs.semanticscholar.org/a414/d2e600924dc685c3acdb7ab91e2bfa06fb31.pdf"> 5 </a> and modication of therapeutic  antibodies <a href="https://www.ncbi.nlm.nih.gov/pmc/articles/PMC6190509/"> 6 </a>.
 So why not combine these two in a very intuitive way?</p>

-<p>The basic principle of using antibodies in diagnostic tools has been a cornerstone of the whole industry for decades now but the whole concept of antibody immobilization is a stochastic process which in turn means that basically the physico-chemical model of an immunoassay is at its best, a good guess.</p>
+<p>The basic principle of using antibodies in diagnostic tools has been a cornerstone of the whole industry for decades now but the whole concept of antibody immobilization is a stochastic process which in turn means that basically the physicochemical model of an immunoassay is at its best, a good guess.</p>

-<p>Therefore the optimal performance of any immunoassay could be reached with a minimalistic approach that does not involve any other proteins such as streptavidin to bind antibodies into a sensor surface and still orient the antibodies correctly.
+<p>Therefore the optimal performance of any immunoassay could be reached with a minimalistic approach that will orient the antibodies correctly without using any other proteins such as streptavidin to bind antibodies into a sensor surface.
 This approach could be achieved by using two extremely convenient techniques: click-chemistry and genetic code expansion.
 This would lead to a more defined biosensors and open up new possibilities in optimizing them to suit the future needs of diagnostics <a href="https://avs.scitation.org/doi/10.1116/1.4978435"> 1 </a>.</p>

 </div>